smbale/indalama/README.md

 The app aims to enable transfer of payments on any platform available anywhere in the world in real time

 TODO<p>
-UX for indalama at https://indalama.mpelembe.net/<br>
+More internal testing for indalama at https://ripple-fintech.appspot.com/<br>

 Voice Recognition using Artificial Intelligence API<br>
 PayID for media content subscription<br>